sbb-design-systems/lyne-components/src/components/autocomplete-grid/autocomplete-grid/readme.md

-The `sbb-autocomplete-grid` is a component that can be used to display a panel of suggested options connected to a text input.
+The `sbb-autocomplete-grid` is a component that can be used to display a panel of suggested options connected to a text input, with each option connected to a one or more buttons.
+The component is strictly connected to:

+- the [sbb-autocomplete-grid-row](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-row--docs), which is a wrapper for both option and buttons;
+- the [sbb-autocomplete-grid-option](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-option--docs), which displays a selectable option within a panel;
+- the [sbb-autocomplete-grid-actions](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-actions--docs), which is a wrapper for button elements;
+- the [sbb-autocomplete-grid-button](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-button--docs), which displays a button within a row;
+- the [sbb-autocomplete-grid-optgroup](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-optgroup--docs), which can be used to group more row within a group.

 It's possible to set the element to which the component's panel will be attached using the `origin` prop, and the input which will work as a trigger using the `trigger` prop.